2480258/FiveMinCrawler/README.md

 ## Features

-- Recursively downloads web pages that pass condition specified by you (regex)
+- Recursively downloads web pages that pass conditions specified by you (regex)
-- Effectively parses downloaded html powered by [jsoup](https://github.com/jhy/jsoup)
+- Effectively parses downloaded HTML powered by [jsoup](https://github.com/jhy/jsoup)
-- Saves parsed and downloaded things (web pages, images and others) as you want (directory and file names)
+- Saves parsed and downloaded things (web pages, images, and others) as you want (directory and file names)
 - Skips downloading pages if you did before (only applies pages that you want)

 ## Getting Started